The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - Iraqis who are applying for the Iraqi SIV or the 1059 SIV program.
 They should refer to IRAP’s SIV guide here.

-Most people applying for DAP apply to IOM.
+Most people applying for DAP submit their application to the International Organization for Migration (IOM).
 This guide mentions IOM several times.
 If you are in Lebanon, you should contact ICMC instead of IOM.
 You can find contact information for IOM and ICMC here.

 Who is eligible to apply for DAP?